I first made this Pesto Pasta recipe with zucchini for a healthy St. Patrick’s Day meal last year and I have been loving it ever since.

 I don’t use typical ingredients for two reasons.
 One, when I first made the pesto I didn’t have any of the more typical ingredients on hand (i.e. basil and pine nuts).
 And two, I find it to be a little more cost effective to make it this way.
 I am more likely to have the right ingredients on hand so I don’t have to go to the store and buy specialty ingredients (and let’s be honest it can be hard to go to the store and leave with only the two ingredients on your list).

 If you grow your own herbs I would totally use basil.
-Unfortunately, no matter how hard I try I can’t seem to grow herbs very well.Trust me, you will love this Pesto Recipe!Click To Tweet
+Unfortunately, no matter how hard I try I can’t seem to grow herbs very well.Trust me, you will LOVE this Zoodle RecipeClick To Tweet Trust me, you will love this Pesto Recipe!Click To Tweet

 Pesto Pasta Recipe